green-code-initiative/ecoCode/sonarqube-plugin-greenit/native-analyzer/android-plugin/README.md

 ## ecoCode Android SonarQube plugin

 ecoCode Android SonarQube plugin is an "eco-responsibility" code analyzer for Android projects.
-It's aim is to detect code smells to indicate where the source code can be improved to reduce their environmental and social impact.
+Its aim is to detect code smells to indicate where the source code can be improved to reduce their environmental and social impact.

 ## Build and deploy the plugin